joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 ### Share Secrets

-Combining the Namespace Provisioner configuration and the additional resources configuration, we can address adding additional secrets.
+Combining the Namespace Provisioner configuration and the additional resources configuration (the custom Schema we added), we can address adding additional secrets.

 The way to do this, is as follows: